systemslab/popper-paper/paper/paper.md

 [^willrerun]: **Note to reviewers**.
 Due to time constraints, we weren't able to allocate time in an HPC site to re-run this experiment.
-The final version of the paper will include a figure with the result of the re-execution of this experiment.
+The final version of the paper will include a figure with the result of re-executing this experiment.

-## Numerical Weather Prediction: A Data-centric Use Case
+## Numerical Weather Prediction: A Data-centric Use Case {#sec:bww}

 In this use case we show how to bootstrap a data science paper that follows the Popper convention using the Popper-CLI tool.
 Popper in